vim-syntastic/syntastic/README.markdown

 <a name="faqaggregate"></a>

 __Q.
-How can I display together the errors found by all checkers enabled for the current file?__
+I have enabled multiple checkers for the current filetype.
+How can I display all of the errors from all of the checkers together?__

 A. Set `g:syntastic_aggregate_errors` to 1 in your vimrc:
 ```vim